corinalogan/grackles/README.md

 # Table of Contents

+***Preregistrations: Peer Reviewed at PCI Ecology***

+4. Blaisdell A, Johnson-Ulrich Z, Bergeron L, Rowney C, Seitz B, McCune K, Logan CJ.
+2017.
+[Do the more flexible individuals rely more on causal cognition?
+Observation versus intervention in casual inference in great-tailed grackles](./EasyToReadFiles/g_causal.md).
+Note: this preregistration is also at the [Open Science Framework](https://osf.io/g5tnh/) because it occurred before the GitHub repository was created.
+I posted the .Rmd file here at GitHub to implement version tracking.
+GitHub.
+Peer review history at [PCI Ecology](https://ecology.peercommunityin.org/public/rec?id=25&reviews=True)

 ***Preregistrations***

 1. Logan CJ, Rowney C, Bergeron L, Seitz B, Blaisdell A, Johnson-Ulrich Z, McCune K. 2017.
 [Is behavioral flexibility manipulatable and, if so, does it improve flexibility and problem solving in a new context?](./EasyToReadFiles/g_flexmanip.md).
 GitHub.